jmboehm/StataCall.jl/README.md

 * `quiet` is a `Bool` that determines whether the Stata output should be suppressed if everything went well.
 If the script did not finish, output will be displayed.

 The function can also be called without the `dfIn` argument, in which case it starts with an empty dataset.

+# Contributions

+Please file bug reports on the [issues tracker of the Github repo](https://github.com/jmboehm/StataCall.jl/issues).
+Fixes and improvements in the form of pull requests are very welcome.

 ## TODO